rsyslog/rsyslog/source/configuration/modules/pmlastmsg.rst

 Purpose
 =======

-Some syslogds are known to emit severily malformed messages with content "last message repeated n times".
+Some syslogds are known to emit severity malformed messages with content "last message repeated n times".
 These messages can mess up message reception, as they lead to wrong interpretation with the standard RFC3164 parser.
 Rather than trying to fix this issue in pmrfc3164, we